bithatch/maven-flatpak-plugin/README.md

 In which case you can just do `mvn clean package`.

+## Changes

+### 0.0.3

+ * Support the complete manifest  in `<manifest>`.
+ * Allow creation of generic flatpaks (i.e. without a Java application).
+I am using this to build a Flatpak for an Eclipse based product using Tycho.
+This already deals with dependencies and products an executable bundle for the current platform.

 ## TODO

 There is a lot still to do, some highlights include.